avwsolutions/katacoda-scenarios/setup-your-digital-forensics-platform/step2-Deploy-Elasticsearch-Service.md

-Filebeat will connect to Elasticsearch and Kibana running in the Kubernetes cluster.
+First we will start with deploying our elasticsearch node on the *k8s* cluster.
+Elasticsearch is used for storing our gathered data as JSON documents and make the easy searchable.

 #### Deploy Elasticsearch: